awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-linux-rules.md

 The `updateinfo.xml` file might not be available if the repo is not one managed by Red Hat\.
 If there is no `updateinfo.xml` found, no patch will be applied\.

 1. Each update notice in `updateinfo.xml` includes several attributes that denote the properties of the packages in the notice, as described in the following table\.
-**Update Notice Attributes**
+**Update notice attributes**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/patch-manager-how-it-works-linux-rules.html)
 **Note**
-For information about accepted formats for lists of approved patches and rejected patches, see [About Package Name Formats for Approved and Rejected Patch Lists](patch-manager-approved-rejected-package-name-formats.md)\.
+For information about accepted formats for lists of approved patches and rejected patches, see [About package name formats for approved and rejected patch lists](patch-manager-approved-rejected-package-name-formats.md)\.

 1. The product of the instance is determined by SSM Agent\.
 This attribute corresponds to the value of the Product key attribute in the patch baseline's [PatchFilter](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PatchFilter.html) data type\.

 1. Packages are selected for the update according to the follow guidelines:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/patch-manager-how-it-works-linux-rules.html)

-For information about patch compliance status values, see [About Patch Compliance Status Values](about-patch-compliance-states.md)\.
+For information about patch compliance status values, see [About patch compliance status values](about-patch-compliance-states.md)\.

-## How Patch Baseline Rules Work on Ubuntu Server<a name="patch-manager-how-it-works-linux-rules-ubuntu"></a>
+## How patch baseline rules work on Ubuntu Server<a name="patch-manager-how-it-works-linux-rules-ubuntu"></a>

 On Ubuntu Server, the patch baseline service offers filtering on the *Priority* and *Section *fields\.
 These fields are typically present for all Ubuntu Server packages\.
 To determine whether a patch is selected by the patch baseline, Patch Manager does the following: